If you think every American should know these facts about Obamacare, do your part to spread this column around and make it happen.

 2) Millions of Americans have LOST their health care plans because of the law.
 One of Barack Obama's most famous promises about Obamacare was, "First of all, if you've got health insurance, you like your doctor, you like your plan - you can keep your doctor, you can keep your plan.
 Nobody is talking about taking that away from you."

 However, health care plans are being dropped all across the country by insurance companies because they don't meet the minimum standards of the expensive new plans that are preferred by Obamacare.
 How bad has it already gotten?
-800,000 Americans lost their health care plans in New Jersey alone.
+800,000 Americans lost their health care plans

 A recent study by the National Center for Public Policy Research shows that: